OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Checkpoint file overwrite/non-overwirte control options, If checkpoint_overwrite=true, all latest checkpoint file is overwritten to previous checkpoint file output and we only have latest checkpoint file on disk. if checkpoint_overwrite=false, checkpoint files name is modified and extend with tile based sampling total number and all checkpoint files are write out by different name.
+        <p class="scene-class-attr-comment">Checkpoint file overwrite/non-overwirte control options, If checkpoint_overwrite=true, all latest checkpoint file is overwritten to previous checkpoint file output and we only have latest checkpoint file on disk. if checkpoint_overwrite=false, checkpoint files name is modified and extend with tile based sampling total number and all checkpoint files are write out by different name.
 As result we can keep all checkpoint files.</p>

     </p>